Travis Scott: 2015–2016: Rodeo and Birds in the Trap Sing McKnight

 Rodeo was released on September 4, 2015, by Grand Hustle and Epic Records.
 The album features guest appearances from Quavo, Juicy J, Kanye West, The Weeknd, Swae Lee, Chief Keef, Justin Bieber, Young Thug and Toro y Moi, and includes production from Mike Dean, Kanye West, WondaGurl, Suber, DJ Dahi, Metro Boomin, 1500 or Nothin', Sonny Digital, Southside, Terrace Martin, Zaytoven, Pharrell Williams and Scott himself, among others.
 The album was supported by two singles: "3500" featuring Future and 2 Chainz, and "Antidote".
 The latter became his highest-charting single on the US Billboard Hot 100 chart, peaking at number 16.
-Rodeo received generally positive reviews from critics and debuted at number three on the US Billboard 200 chart.
+Rodeo received generally positive reviews from critics and debuted at number three on the U.S. Billboard 200 chart.
 It also debuted at number one on the Billboard Rap Albums chart.

-On January 4, 2016, Scott would announce that he has a new studio album on the way.
-On February 8, 2016, it was announced that iLoveMakonnen, Vic Mensa and Scott would be a part of the "WANGSQUAD", an Alexander Wang campaign.
+On January 4, 2016, Scott announced that he had a new studio album on the way.
 On March 29, 2016, 300 Entertainment executive Lyor Cohen, revealed that Scott and Young Thug were releasing a single together and called Scott's upcoming album a "classic".
 On April 7, 2016, Scott previewed a single with Young Thug at one of his shows.
 On May 17, 2016, Scott announced that the title of his second album would be Birds in the Trap Sing McKnight, while also confirming the title for his third album to be Astroworld.
 On June 3, 2016, the collaborative single between Thug and Scott was released, titled "Pick Up the Phone".
 The single, which also features vocals from Quavo of Atlanta-based rap trio Migos, reached number 43 on the Billboard Hot 100 and was certified double platinum by the Recording Industry Association of America (RIAA).

 On August 31, 2016, Scott announced that Birds in the Trap Sing McKnight was finally finished in a post on Instagram.
 Scott premiered the album on his third episode of .wav radio on September 2, 2016, and was later released on iTunes and Apple Music.
-On September 11, 2016, the album became Scott's first number one album on the US Billboard 200.
-On September 12, 2016, Universal Music Publishing Group's CEO, Jody Gerson announced that the label signed a worldwide deal with Scott.
+On September 11, 2016, the album became Scott's first number one album on the U.S. Billboard 200.
+A day later, Universal Music Publishing Group's CEO, Jody Gerson announced that the label signed a worldwide deal with Scott.

-In the same episode Scott premiered Birds in the Trap Sing McKnight, he also announced that he would be executive producing on Kanye West's Cruel Winter, a follow up to his G.O.O.D.
+In the same episode Scott premiered Birds in the Trap Sing McKnight, he also announced that he would be executive producing on Kanye West's Cruel Winter, a follow-up to his G.O.O.D.
 Music label's debut compilation Cruel Summer.
 In the episode he described the upcoming album as, "very youthful, straight to the point, like the illest ever, man, like the illest album".